Alert-Wang/qxzc/README.md

 then the main worker read the meta data, select the dates from user end input the main worker will download the final data on the page.

+worker.py is your entry points
+use `python worker.py -h` to get more help.

 **init/live**
 only meta worker: `python worker.py -r meta`
 only main worker: `python worker.py -r main`   or `python worker.py -r main -s 20220101 -e 20220120`